 5. Your people are more important than you

 “One of the things you must remember as a leader is your people are more important than you.”

 To get the group to perform, you need to put the group first.
-Jose is all about the group, because groups win trophies, not managers.
-Being approachable, listening, being a good communicator who ‘sells’ ideas – and making all your players feel they can contribute freely and make a real difference – will get you much further than any sort of autocratic ‘coz I say so’ approach.
+Jose is all about the group because groups win trophies, not managers.
+Being approachable, listening, and making all your players feel they can contribute freely and make a real difference – will get you much further than any autocratic ‘coz I say so’ approach.